 3. If a Virginia resident, complete and return the Virginia Tuition Assistance Grant Application (TAG) to the Financial Aid Office.
-This is a state award granted to full-time students who are Virginia residents for at least 12 months prior to enrollment.
-An application must be received by the Financial Aid Office no later than July 31 prior to your fall enrollment in order to secure the funding from the Commonwealth.
+This is a state award granted to full-time on-ground students who are Virginia residents for at least 12 months prior to enrollment.
+Starting in fall 2020, online students will not qualify for this award.
+An application must be received by the Financial Aid Office no later than July 31 prior to fall enrollment in order to secure the funding from the Commonwealth.